yce6db/spsatuva.github.io/_docs/site/images.md

 %}{% endraw %}
 ```

+See `_sass/style/post.image.scss/` to see how each item is indivudally styled.
 You can see this style if we load in a real post image:

 ```liquid
 {% raw %}{% include lazy-image.html